red-data-tools/GR.rb/README.md

 export GRDIR="/your/path/to/gr"
 ```

-Note: If you use package managers to install GR, [pkg-config](https://github.com/ruby-gnome/pkg-config) may automatically detect the shared library location without specifying the `GRDIR` environment variable.
+If you use package managers to install GR, [pkg-config](https://github.com/ruby-gnome/pkg-config) may automatically detect the shared library location without specifying the `GRDIR` environment variable.

 ## Quick Start